-Dolores River (Grand County) from the confluence with the Colorado River upstream to the Colorado state line; Mill Creek (Grand County) from the confluence with the Colorado River upstream to headwaters: Dirty Devil River (Garfield and Wayne counties) from the SR-95 bridge upstream to the Hanksville Diversion. • No limit for channel catfish.

-No limit for burbot, northern pike, smallmouth bass or walleye.
-Anglers may not release any of these fish, which must be immediately killed.

-All trout 22 inches or smaller must be immediately released.
+- (a) Dolores River (Grand County) from the confluence with the Colorado River upstream to the Colorado state line; Mill Creek (Grand County) from the confluence with the Colorado River upstream to headwaters; Dirty Devil River (Garfield and Wayne counties) from the SR-95 bridge upstream to the Hanksville Diversion. - No limit for channel catfish. - No limit for burbot, northern pike, smallmouth bass or walleye.
+Anglers may not release any of these fish, which must be immediately killed. - (b) Dolores River from the Colorado state line downriver to the confluence of the Colorado River. - Limit 2 roundtail chub. - (c) Escalante River from the confluence of Pine Creek downriver to the confluence of Lake Powell. - All roundtail chub must be immediately released. - Artificial flies and lures only.